zeek/zeek-docs/doc/scripts/base/bif/zeek.bif.zeek.rst

    a certain probability if none of a given set of TCP flags are set.

-   :snet: Drop packets to this subnet.
+   :param snet: Drop packets to this subnet.

-   :tcp_flags: If none of these TCP flags are set, drop packets to *snet* with
+   :param tcp_flags: If none of these TCP flags are set, drop packets to *snet* with
               probability *prob*.

-   :prob: The probability [0.0, 1.0] used to drop packets to *snet*.
+   :param prob: The probability [0.0, 1.0] used to drop packets to *snet*.

    :returns: True (unconditionally).